jeremy-oc/webdev-program/courses/4_introduction-to-javascript/2_variables-and-io.md

 ## Mini Project: Age Calculator

+**🎯 Post-Video Application:** This project integrates the syntax patterns and data type handling techniques from the Net Ninja tutorial.

 Build a simple age calculator that tells users interesting facts about their age.

 ### Project Goal:
-Create an app that calculates how many days, hours, and minutes someone has been alive.
+Create an app that calculates how many days, hours, and minutes someone has been alive, applying proper variable declarations and data type handling from the video tutorial.

 ### Starter Code:
 ```html